-Gender May Play A Role In Canine Anxiety
+Gender May Play A Role In Canine Stress

-Just like in humans, female dogs seem to have higher rates of anxiety, or at least show more of the physical signs.
-A study showing the connection between anxiety and premature muzzle graying found that female dogs are significantly more likely than male dogs to go gray by age four.
-However, another study found that separation anxiety is more common in male dogs.
+Just like in humans, female dogs seem to have higher rates of stress, or at least show more of the physical signs.
+A study showing the connection between stress and premature muzzle graying found that female dogs are significantly more likely than male dogs to go gray by age four.
+However, another study found that separation stress is more common in male dogs.

 Some dogs hide during stressful situations while others seek out their humans, whining and pawing at them for support.
 Still others act out, tearing up furniture or scratching the paint off the door.

-Below are the most common signs and symptoms that a dog is suffering from anxiety:
+Below are the most common signs and symptoms that a dog is suffering from stress:

 - Attention Seeking

 - Attempting to Escape

 - Stress Body Language: Cowering, Ears Flat, Tail Between Legs